-Adjunct Senior Lecturer of Vocal Diction
+Adjunct Senior Artist Teacher of Vocal Diction

-The Journal of Singing additionally published Montgomery's guidelines for the lyric diction course in The Dynamic Diction Classroom (Sept./Oct.
-2011).
-She is co-author of Exploring Art Song Lyrics published by Oxford University Press.
-In her work with Oxford, she provided pronunciation and phonetic symbols for more than 750 Italian, German, and French art songs.
+Cheri Montgomery is the author of 15 titles on the topics of voice and diction.
+Her books are adopted by more than 75 universities each semester.
+She is co-author of Exploring Art Song Lyrics, published by Oxford University Press.
+In her work with Oxford, she provided pronunciation and phonetic symbols for more than 750 Italian, German and French art songs.
 Her method of transcription and choice of phonetic symbols are published in the appendix.
+Four of her workbooks have been adapted for braille readers.
 Book reviews and links to her articles are available via the S.T.M. website.

-Performance credits include the operatic roles of Gilda (Rigoletto) and the Shepherd Boy (Tosca) with the Nashville Opera.
-Oratorio engagements include her appearances with the Knoxville and Nashville Symphonies as soprano soloist for the Messiah.
-She was awarded full scholarships for graduate study at the University of Tennessee – Knoxville through the Grace Moore Graduate Scholarship and the Phi Mu Alpha Scholarship.
-She was a first-place winner of regional NATS auditions as a senior at UTK.
-While in school, she was employed as a classical radio announcer for WUOT, Knoxville.
+Her performance credits include the operatic roles of Gilda (Rigoletto) and the Shepherd Boy (Tosca) with the Nashville Opera.
+Oratorio engagements include appearances with the Knoxville and Nashville Symphonies as soprano soloist for the Messiah.
+She was awarded full scholarships for graduate study at the University of Tennessee, Knoxville, through the Grace Moore Graduate Scholarship and the Phi Mu Alpha Scholarship.
+She was first-place winner of regional NATS auditions (Senior Women’s Division).